lortabac/parameters/README.md

 It works well but it has two drawbacks:
 - It is verbose.
 - It doesn't give you a way to distinguish between arguments that are meant to be consumed locally and configuration arguments that need to be available in a wide part of the code base.

-This is particularly relevant in complex applications where "configuration" parameters often outnumber local parameters (for example something like `Connection -> Logger -> MetricsBackend -> UserId -> IO ()` where `UserId` is the only "real" parameter).
+  This is particularly relevant in complex applications where "configuration" parameters often outnumber local parameters.
+Let's consider for example an application that uses a database, emits logs and keeps metrics.
+If you pass all the arguments explicitly you may end up with lots of functions with signatures such as `Connection -> Logger -> MetricsBackend -> UserId -> IO ()` where `UserId` is the only "real" parameter and the rest is just "environment".

 #### Implicit parameters

-This library offers an alternative: it allows you to carry around the argument *implicitly* as a type-class constraint.
+This library offers an alternative: it allows you to carry around some arguments *implicitly* as type-class constraints.

 ```Haskell
 import Param